Adolescent Drug Addiction Treatment in Our Utah Center

-- Core Belief Restructuring: Core beliefs started shaping at a very young age and guide our lives.
+- Core Belief Restructuring: Core beliefs start shaping at a very young age and guide our lives.
 For addicts, it is important to make changes to these core beliefs if they are contributing to addiction problems.
 Addicts may believe, for example, that they don't deserve help because they aren't worthy.
-Addressing this belief and changing it is a key to success.
+Addressing this belief and changing it is the key to success.

-- Family Therapy: Family problems can lead drug or alcohol abuse, thus addressing the entire family in therapy is a key part of recovery.
-Family members learn in therapy how to create a healthy environment, so everyone can thrive.
+- Family Therapy: Family problems can lead to drug or alcohol abuse; thus, addressing the entire family in therapy is a key part of recovery.
+Family members learn in therapy how to create a healthy environment so that everyone can thrive.

 - Motivational Interviewing: Counselors using motivational interviewing ask questions that get to the core of the attitudes that lead to a positive and successful recovery.
 The process of answering these questions helps teens understand themselves and resolves harmful internal conflicts.

 - Genetic Testing for Medication Management: It is important to understand how one's body responds to medications so that doctors can determine what works best and in what dosages.
 Genetic testing can determine, for example, if a teen with anxiety issues that lead to drug abuse will respond better to one drug rather than another.
 Everyone is unique, and our genetic testing at Pathways helps us give you the personalized treatment you deserve.